 Cardiac CT is a common test for finding and evaluating:

-Plaque build up, also know as coronary artery disease, which narrows the arteries and can close off blood flow to the heart, leading to or a heart attack.
+- Plaque build up, also known as coronary artery disease, which narrows the arteries and can close off blood flow to the heart, leading to or a heart attack.

 How do I prepare for my exam?